shubit-eth/Tuddieee/README.md

 - 👋 Hi, I’m @shubit.eth
-- 👀 I was NFT/DAO platform BD but DEFI BD.
+- 👀 I was one mainnet's NFT/DAO platform BD but now DEFI start-up's BD.
 - 🌱 I’m currently doing cooool side project with coolest people.
 - 💞️ I wanna dig in Solidity and Rust near future so that I can be more pro in this Web3 Scene.
 - 📫 How to reach me you can follow my twitter & DM me : @shu_bit_